welchbj/ctf/docs/enumeration.md

 ### Web Delivery

-[Web delivery](TODO) Metasploit module can be useful for executing meterpreter agents on target in-memory when you can run commands but don't have a great interactive environment yet:
+The [web delivery Metasploit module](https://www.offensive-security.com/metasploit-unleashed/web-delivery/) can be useful for executing meterpreter agents on target in-memory when you can run commands but don't have a great interactive environment yet:

 ```sh
 use exploit/multi/script/web_delivery